arangodb/docs/3.6/administration-cluster.md

 cluster.

-Firing up any _DB-Server_ from a clean data directory by specifying the any of all agency endpoints will integrate the new _DB-Server_ into the cluster.
+Firing up any _DB-Server_ from a clean data directory by specifying the any of all Agency endpoints will integrate the new _DB-Server_ into the cluster.

 To distribute shards onto the new _DB-Server_ either click on the